 - 1. Press Utility/Config on the Touch panel. - 2.
-Select the Connectivity category and the Other subgroup. - In the Other sheet, select the patient record(s) to unlock.
-You can search for a specific patient record or a group of patient record using the searching filters. - 4.
-Select Unlock to unlock the selected patient record(s) or select Unlock all to unlock all patient records listed.
+Select the Connectivity category and the Tools subgroup. - 3.
+In the Tools sheet, select the patient record(s) to unlock.

+You can search for a specific patient record or a group of patient record using the searching filters.

+- 4. Select Unlock to unlock the selected patient record(s) or select Unlock all to unlock all patient records listed.

+- A Confirmation window is displayed.

+- 5. Select OK.